-She Began Poisoning Her First Husband Three Years Into Her Marriage
+She Began Poisoning Her First Husband Three Years Into Their Marriage

 The Town Grew Suspicious After The Death Of Her Second Husband

 She spent Gabbert’s insurance money on a new car and house.
-She began dating another pilot just months after her husband’s death.
-This made her seem cold and uncaring to Macon citizens, who began to rethink their idea of Lyles as the charming and charismatic lady serving them at Anjette's.
+Just months after becoming a widow a second time, she began dating another pilot.
+This made her seem cold and uncaring to Macon citizens.

 She Pretended To Care For Her Mother-In-Law While Secretly Poisoning Her